This blog may contain affiliate links. Read our disclosure policy for more info.

 About the Drive from Calgary to Vancouver

-It’s a long drive from Calgary to Vancouver that will take 11.5 hours without stops.
-The route is 973 kilometers (604 miles) and follows Highway 1 for most of the way, besides the section between Kamloops and Hope which follows the BC Highway 5 South.
-This is the prettiest and most direct route between the two cities.
+This road trip is the most direct route between the two cities.
 It passes through some of the most iconic tourist destinations in Canada including Banff, Lake Louise, and Yoho National Park as well as larger towns and cities like Revelstoke, Kamloops, and Chilliwack.

 This is a relatively easy drive because you are following the main (but busy) Highway 1 for most of the journey.
-This stretch of road can get pretty congested around Canmore, Banff, and Revelstoke especially on weekends and during the summer months.
+This stretch of road can get pretty congested around Canmore, Banff, and Revelstoke, especially on weekends and during the summer months.
 So be sure to plan ahead!

 If you plan to do this road trip during the winter, remember to have winter or all-weather tires, because despite this being a main highway it can get pretty icy when driving through Banff National Park and Yoho National Park.

-It’s important to note that until winter 2024, there are significant roadworks on a section of the road east of Golden.
+It’s important to note that until spring 2024, there are significant roadworks on a section of the road east of Golden.
 It is called the Kicking Horse Canyon Project, and delays can be up to 30 minutes during the day, and this 5 km (3 miles) section is closed at night so you will need to take an alternative route via Radium Hot Springs.
 You can read all about the roadworks here.

 Another route option that will take you from Calgary to Vancouver is to take the Crows Nest Highway, this will take over 14.5 hours and is 1,226 kilometers (761 miles) in length.
 This particular route passes through well-known places like Surrey, Abbotsford, and the ski resort of Fernie.
 However, for the purpose of this blog, I’ll focus on the shorter and more popular route via Kamloops.